Relintai/pandemonium_engine_docs/usage/performance/cpu_optimization.md

 `physics_process()` propagate through the tree.
 This housekeeping can reduce performance when you have very large numbers of nodes (usually in the thousands).

-Each node is handled individually in the Godot renderer.
+Each node is handled individually in the Pandemonium renderer.
 Therefore, a smaller number of nodes with more in each can lead to better performance.

 One quirk of the `SceneTree` is that you can sometimes